 As if they were pastels, these ingenious "tool foods" are directly "tempered" on the plates to add flavor.

 Don't they bring to mind old memories?
-I'm sure you would never admit it, but some of you will have tried to bite into real crayons already, in kindergarten.
+I'm sure you would never admit it, but some of you will have tried to bite into real crayons, back in kindergarten.

 Seasoning pastels: will they become mass?